starcoinorg/starcoin-cookbook/docs/04-web3/04-interacting-with-the-contract.md

 > Tips: before user click either of these two buttons, the Dapp should display a Loading status.

-## 4. Wait until the transaction was confirmed on the Starcoin blockchian, and display the result
+## 4. Wait until the transaction was confirmed on the Starcoin blockchain, and display the result

 A transaction must be confirmed by enough nodes, we can change this in the constant variable `MAX_CONFIRMED_NODES`.
 We need to display a loading status, and long polling the staus of the transaction using `transactionHash`, and check the confirmations of the response, and cancle the loading status until confirmations is equal to or larger than `MAX_CONFIRMED_NODES`.